ydb-platform/tpcc-postgres-new/README.md

 # TPC-C Benchmark for PostgreSQL

-A C++23 implementation of the [TPC-C](http://www.tpc.org/tpcc/) benchmark for PostgreSQL.
+A C++23 implementation of the [TPC-C](http://www.tpc.org/tpcc/) benchmark for PostgreSQL with an optional realtime terminal UI.
-Ported from a YDB CLI implementation.
-Uses custom futures/promises with C++20 coroutines, libpqxx for PostgreSQL access, and an optional ftxui-based terminal UI.
+Ported using Opus 4.6 from a [YDB CLI implementation](https://ydb.tech/docs/en/reference/ydb-cli/workload-tpcc).
+Uses custom futures/promises with C++20 coroutines, libpqxx for PostgreSQL access.

 ## Dependencies